Develop Your Passions with A Minor from the College of Arts and Sciences

 Our online degree programs offer students great benefits, including:

-- 8-week courses, eight different start dates each year, and no set log-in times.
+- 8-week courses, 8 different start dates each year, and no set log-in times.

 Program Format for Online Minors